 The views

 The views from Huayna Picchu Mountain are among the most incredible in Peru.
 On a clear day, you can see for miles in every direction.
-The mountain is enveloped by lush rainforest, and as you climb, you'll be rewarded with breathtaking panoramic views of Machu Picchu and the surrounding mountains.
-The scenery is truly spectacular and offers incredible photo opportunities.
+The mountain is enveloped by lush rainforest, and as you climb, you'll be treated to breathtaking panoramic views of Machu Picchu and the surrounding mountains.
+The scenery is truly spectacular and offers incredible photo opportunities:

 Huayna Picchu Mountain | TreXperience